cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 ## Tallying

 Tallying is the counting of all votes on a proposal.
-It happens only once in the lifecycle of a proposal, but can happen for two reasons, whichever happens
+It happens only once in the lifecycle of a proposal, but can be triggered by two factors, whichever happens first:
-first:

-- either someone tries to execute the proposal (see paragraph below), which can happen on a `Msg/Exec` transaction, or a `Msg/{SubmitProposal,Vote}` transaction with the `Exec` field set.
+- either someone tries to execute the proposal (see next section), which can happen on a `Msg/Exec` transaction, or a `Msg/{SubmitProposal,Vote}` transaction with the `Exec` field set.
 When a proposal execution is attempted, a tally is done first to make sure the the proposal passes.
-- or on `EndBlock` when the proposal's VotingPeriodEnd just passed.
+- or on `EndBlock` when the proposal's voting period end just passed.

 If the tally result passes the decision policy's rules, then the proposal is marked as `STATUS_CLOSED`, so no more voting is allowed anymore, and the tally